ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 Right after the clearInterval(intervalID) statement, create if/else if statements to check if moves[currentMove] == 0, moves[currentMove] == 1, moves[currentMove] == 2, or moves[currentMove] == 3.

-Increment "currentMove" after all these if/else if statements because we want to keep iterating through the moves array after making a move.
+Increment "currentMove" after these if/else if statements because we want to keep iterating through the moves array after making a move.

 Then, at the end we must check whether to continue or end the game based on the value of currentMove.
 If currentMove < moves.length, call the playGame() function.
 Else if currentMove == moves.length, create a new audio using the "chicken-sound.mp3" in the assets folder and play the audio.
 Follow [here](https://stackoverflow.com/questions/9419263/how-to-play-audio) for reference.
 The audio signifies the end of the game.